 - Erganomic design.

-The bath tub is designed to grow with your baby and has three settings to suit each stage of your baby’s development.
+This convertible baby bath tub is designed to grow with your child and has three settings to suit each stage of your baby’s development.

 - Toddler – The back rest is raised, allowing your baby to sit up right, unassisted, while still offering support.